TheRenegadeCoder/sample-programs-website/docs/projects/quine/haskell/index.md

 {% endraw %}

-Quine in Haskell was written by:
+[Quine](https://sampleprograms.io/projects/quine) in [Haskell](https://sampleprograms.io/languages/haskell) was written by:

 - Parker Johansen

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution